RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/fold_from_loops/RunningFunFolDes.md

 # Making the script
 ## ResidueSelectors
-To properly run **FFL**, one needs to add the ResidueSelectors to pick each of the working labels and guide the non-fixed parts of the process.
+To properly run **FunFolDes**, one needs to add the ResidueSelectors to pick each of the working labels and guide the non-fixed parts of the process.
 The following ones are the ones needed to generate the **FLL**-standard behaviour, and one can more or less consider that they should always be added:
 ```xml
 <RESIDUE_SELECTORS>
   <ResiduePDBInfoHasLabel name="MOTIF"     property="MOTIF" />